-'Get well soon': Bollywood prays for COVID positive Amitabh Bachchan
+'Get well soon': Film industry prays for COVID positive Amitabh Bachchan

 Mumbai, July 11: Amitabh Bachchan, one of the versatile actors of all time, tweeted that he tested coronavirus positive.
 Soon after several prominent leaders took to the microblogging site to pray and wish a speedy recovery to the actor.